nhecht/blueprints-learn.en/help/blueprints/content-commerce/commerce/commerce-rtcdp.md

 ## Technical Capablities Enabled

-* Storefront data(client side) collected and sent into any Adobe Experience Cloud product. (add to cart, cart abandons,etc)
+* Storefront data(client side) collected and sent into any Adobe Experience Cloud product. (add to cart, cart abandons, etc.)
 * Back office order status to any AEC product
 * Back office historical orders can be sent to Adobe Experience Platform
 * Share and personalize RTCDP audiences to Adobe Commerce